-10. Working with parents/carers
+7. Working with parents/carers.

-At St Bartholomew's Primary we are committed to working in partnership with parents/carers to safeguard and promote the welfare of their children, and to support them to understand our statutory responsibilities in this area.
+At St. Bartholomew's C.E.
+Primary School, we are committed to working in partnership with parents/carers to safeguard and promote the welfare of their children, and to support them to understand our statutory responsibilities in this area.

-When new pupils join our setting, parents/carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on our website.
+When new pupils join our schools, parents/carers will be informed that we have a safeguarding policy.
+A copy will be available to parents/carers upon request and is available on the website.
 Parents/carers will be informed of our legal duty to assist our safeguarding colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to the relevant local authority or other agencies.